General Order No. 11 (1862): Repudiation of order

-After the Civil War, General Order No. 11 became an issue in the presidential election of 1868 in which Grant stood as the Republican candidate.
-The Democrats raised the order as an issue, with the prominent Democrat and rabbi Isaac Mayer Wise urging fellow Jews to vote against Grant because of his alleged anti-semitism.
+After the Civil War, General Order No. 11 became an issue in the presidential election of 1868 in which Grant ran as the Republican candidate.
+The Democrats raised the order as an issue, with the prominent Democrat and rabbi Isaac Mayer Wise urging fellow Jews to vote against Grant because of his anti-semitism.
 Grant sought to distance himself from the order, saying "I have no prejudice against sect or race, but want each individual to be judged by his own merit."
 He repudiated the controversial order, asserting it had been drafted by a subordinate and that he had signed it without reading, in the press of warfare.
 In September 1868, Grant wrote in reply to Isaac N. Morris, a correspondent:

 The episode did not cause much long-term damage to Grant's relationship with the American Jewish community.
 He won the presidential election, taking the majority of the Jewish vote.